Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Treatment of patients with high prolactin

-High prolactin requires observation or active treatment.
+High prolactin requires monitoring or active treatment.

-• hormone concentrations up to 1000 mU / l;
+• hormone concentrations up to 1000 mU/l;

 • normal structure of the pituitary gland;